Packing for the Independent Traveller

 What do you really need to take with you?

-Basic Travelling: Light (7-10 Kg each) A medium back pack each (50-70l)
+Basic Travelling: Light (7-10 Kg each) in medium back pack each (50-70l) or a cabin baggage size wheelie bag.

 Perfect for trips to one climate zone, single style, under a few months.
 10 -12 kgs is all you want to carry and you shouldn’t have boots and day packs hanging off the outside as extras.
-If you have more than 12kg, you may need to throw some stuff out.
+If you have more than 12kg, you may need to throw some stuff out!

-Extended Travelling: Medium (10-20kg each)
+Extended Travelling: Medium (10-15kg each)

 If we are going to multiple climates (summer and winter), multiple styles (working, cruising, trekking), long term (living out of your bags) it is VERY hard to stick to 10kg each- so we have 2 choices:

-Travelling with a car (as much as you like)
+Travelling with a car (as much as you like!)

 Perfect for the long trips where you live out of your car.
 This is heaven.
 You can divide your gear into storage tubs.
 Look for cheap things as mostly you will give these away at the end of the trip.
-Look at our post “Living out of your car” for the extras that we add.

 Trekking, backpacking and camping (specific gear).